Hickory

 Distribution

-General Description: The sapwood is very wide and often a creamy to nearly white in color.
+General Description: The sapwood is very wide and often creamy to nearly white in color.
 The heartwood is darker in color and is brown to a reddish brown.
+Boards with contrasting heartwood and sapwood have a rustic look that is sometimes referred to as “Calico Hickory.”
 The grain is straight, but can be wavy or irregular.
 The texture is typically very coarse.

 Price Range ($ least expensive, $$$$$ most expensive):